Billings, Montana

 Otherwise, Montana still has a lot to offer, how long do you still have around?

-6. Ashley of Ashley Abroad on the October 8, 2012 remarked #
+6. Ashley of Ashley Abroad says:

 It looks like you had a great time on Yellow!
 I love the pictures, Montana looks stunning.
 And you’re so lucky to get to pretend to be a cowgirl.
 Speaking of which, did you meet any cowboys?